OYYK2018-Ruby-on-Rails/firstHW/README.md

 # First HomeWork
 ----------------

-In this exercise you need to make your waffle with your code.
-Example output:
+You need to create `School` class after that,you need to create `name` and `city` variables.
+You need to enter parameters with `name` and `city` to `School` class.
+For these two you need to define `attr_reader`.

-"Mmmm my waffle has strawberry, banana, dark choclate and nuts.
-This is the best waffle in the world."
+# After those you need to make push and make pull request with your own code.